vimtaai/mdss/README.md

 git clone https://github.com/vimtaai/mdss
 ```

 To create a bundled, minified build run the `npm run build` command.
-This will create a combined stylesheet with both _screen_, _print_ and _slides_ styles.
+This will create a combined stylesheet with both _screen_ and _print_ styles.
 Individual builds for each media type can be created with `npm run build:all`.
 This command creates four stylesheet files, one for each media and one bundled build.

 ```bash
 npm install